cn0047/stash/ed/t/programming/README.md

 Good comment must explain: `what? why? how?`.
 Add comments when fixing bugs.

+Recursion is bad because it can end up with stack overflow.

 #### Process and Thread

 Process - any program.
 It's isolated from other processes.